With the purchase of a More-in-One book (Click Here)

 Kidnapping explains how kidnapping can occur and explains how it can be avoided or how it can be handled if it should occur.

-The EVERY KIDS GUIDE TO SAVING THE EARTH nongraded book educates children about the environment and conservation and encourages them to become responsible inhabitants of the earth.
+Every Kids Guide to Saving the Earth educates kids about the environment and conservation and encourages them to engage in fun and effective activities that will enable them to become responsible inhabitants of the earth.

 Mine and Yours defines and explains the 13 Human Rights for Kids as put forth in The Convention on the Rights of the Child (CRC).
 The CRC is a 1947 United Nations human rights treaty which sets out the civil, political, economic, social, health, and cultural rights of children.

 The Junkroom Band’s Gig Goes Global, is a graphic novel that features the JRB characters and defines and explains the 13 Human Rights for Kids in a fun and entertaining way.